kowasaur/KOI-N/docs/README.md

 - Add support thing (addresses to donate to) in readme and about (like this https://github.com/SpiralDevelopment/CryptoTracker#support)
 - Put somewhere where I got my tax info from
 - Put thing in readme (maybe elsewhere) on what this has been tested on
-- Make doc with database column name equivalent of what the user sees
 - Have somewhere the importance of backing up since this is stored locally

 ## How It Works